Invoca/developer-docs/source/api_documentation/signal_api/index.rst

 **Record Not Found Error**

-If no record is found for the search parameters that are passed in the request an error will be returned with a 404 response code.
+If no record is found for the search parameters that are passed in the request, an error will be returned with a 404 response code.
 For example, if a call cannot be found for the search parameters passed, the following error will be returned.

 **Response (404 Not Found):**